JULY 29- TODAY’S READING FROM THE ONE YEAR BIBLE- 2 CHRONICLES 24:1-25:28; ROMANS 12:1-21; PSALM 22:19-31; PROVERBS 20:8-10

 Matthew 23:34-35 34 “Therefore, behold, I am sending you prophets and wise men and scribes; some of them you will kill and crucify, and some of them you will scourge in your synagogues, and persecute from city to city, 35 so that upon you may fall the guilt of all the righteous blood shed on earth, from the blood of righteous Abel to the blood of Zechariah, the son of Berechiah, whom you murdered between the temple and the altar.

 Remember that Genesis is the first book in the Hebrew Bible, and 2 Chronicles is the last.
-Therefore Jesus is referencing the entire recorded history of martyrdoms in the Tanakh (Old Testament) of those who bore the testimony of having a right relationship with God through faith in the message of Christ.
+Therefore Jesus is referencing the entire recorded history in the Old Testament (the Tanach) of martyrdoms of those who bore the testimony of having a right relationship with God through faith in the message of Christ.

 TODAY’S THEME.
 Be aware of godly and ungodly influences in your life.
 Appreciate the good influences.
 Sadly, Joash, who survived the slaughter of his family members due to the faithfulness of Jehoiada and his wife, did not fully appreciate or even remember the personal sacrifice and godly nurture they had provided.
 Joash murders the son of the man who not only saved his life from death but had kept him on the right track for many years.